Policy and Procedure for Students Under the Age of 18 Years

 The University treats all its students, regardless of age on entry, as independent, mature individuals.
 However, under 18s living in England are considered by law to be children, which means the University has additional responsibilities towards students it admits who are under the age of 18 years one week prior to the start of their course until the date at which they turn 18, even if this period is relatively brief.

 Where this is the case, the University will require the applicant and their parent or guardian to sign the University’s Consent Form and return it to the University as confirmation that both parties have read and understood the nature of the obligations which the University owes to its students under the age of 18 and the extent of the services and facilities available to them.
 The policy covering these obligations is outlined below.
-This policy should be read in conjunction with the Loughborough University Safeguarding Policy
+This policy should be read in conjunction with the Safeguarding Policy.

 No applicant under the age of 18 will be admitted by the University until the Consent Form has been signed and returned.